 To understand the benefits of steel’s failure method it helps to understand the relationship of stress and strain of a material as well at its yield strength.
 The graph above is a strain stress chart for a typical low carbon steel.
+To allow easier comparison of the stress/strain relationship of poles made from different materials, and engineered to the same strength rating/standard, the stress strain graphs have been scaled to overlay each other.
+This is a simplification but will make it easier to compare how each material acts near during extreme loading event and material failure.
 As strain increases, the stress a material can handle increases until you get to a dip point, which is the yield strength.
 Once a material experiences stress beyond its yield strength the material deforms and no longer will return to its normal shape.
 When a material experiences a stress before the yield point, the material will return to normal after the stress is removed with no change.
 Due to this, most materials are designed to have their working loads below their yield strength.

 Now that you understand a material’s yield strength in relation to stress and strain you can now really understand how steel shines.
 When we add the stress strain relationship of wood, which has been scaled to the same size of steel for comparing poles and structures designed to the same load requirements, you can see there is not a lot more stress after yielding that the material can handle.
 When a wood structure is loaded past their yield strength the material fractures/ breaks at a much lower stress/force.
 When a steel structure is loaded past its yield strength it first experiences strain hardening which can withstand much higher stresses then necking/ deformation and then finally fails.
 This range of failure allows for a much larger stress/ load to be applied before a structure or power line comes down.